SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 BANG.

 They keep ringing out, the vehicle’s metal shaking and clinking as they strike it.
 We all cower behind the safety, not knowing how safe it truly is.
 We could be moments away from death.
-That’s when it happens- the dart returns.
+That’s when it happens- the knife returns.
 It forms in my quivering hand in perfect shape, ready to be thrown.

 Amei’s blood is still warm on my face.
 Her voice still rings through my mind.
 Kael still groans by my side.
 His blood still pours onto the ground.
 I can’t let them get away with this.

 I don’t even hesitate.
-The moment I hear a break in their steady bangs, I jump up and throw the dart at the first one I see, another dart replacing it as soon as it’s thrown.
+The moment I hear a break in their steady bangs, I jump up and throw the knife at the first one I see, another knife replacing it as soon as it’s thrown.

 BOOM.

 My target, and the humans immediately next to him, are immediately engulfed by massive raging flames.
 An ash cloud covers their eyes as the fires spread, burning their skin quicker than normal flames.
 The remaining three humans panic, rushing to cover.

 Again, I do not hesitate.
-I lob the new dart at another group of two, an even larger explosion coating them in the flames.
+I lob the new knife at another group of two, an even larger explosion coating them in the flames.
 Adva, who had stood with me, begins spreading the flames using the wind, catching the last two fleeing humans in my fiery grasp.

 Their screams are almost painful to hear.
 But then I remind myself what they did.
 What they would’ve done to me.
 I can’t feel bad for them.